z0w0/atsaty/README.md

 Uses the [Twitter Search API](https://dev.twitter.com/docs/using-search) and sentiment analysis to figure out how Twitter is currently feeling.

-If `user` is provided, then it will check the mood of a specific Twitter user instead of the entire Twitter community.
+If `query` is provided, then it will check the mood of a specific search query instead of the entire Twitter community (e.g. "#racist #cats").

-The callback will be called with an error or `null` as its first argument, `false` as its second if there is no positive tweets or there are more negative tweets than positive ones, otherwise it calls with a second argument of `true`.
+The callback will be called with an error or `null` as its first argument, `false` as its second if there are no positive tweets or there are more negative tweets than positive ones, otherwise it calls with a second argument of `true`.